 What About Parents?

-The Volunteer Toolkit (VTK) is a digital resource that supports troop leaders and co-leaders, making the process of running a troop easier and more efficient.
-Check out some of the toolkit’s top features below.
-Then watch the video playlist above for a detailed walk-through.
+The Volunteer Toolkit is a digital resource that supports troop leaders and co-leaders, making the process of running a troop easier and more efficient.

 - Email parents with one click.

-- View the troop roster, renew girls’ membership, and update their contact information.
+- View the troop roster, renew girls’ membership, and update girls' contact information.

 - Customize meetings by troop year with other badge and Journey options.

-- Explore individual meeting plans that show a breakdown of every meeting, including a list of the materials needed, and editable time allotments for each activity within a meeting.
+- Explore individual meeting plans that show a breakdown of every meeting, including a list of materials needed and editable time allotments for each activity within a meeting.

 - Record girls’ attendance at meetings and their badge and Journey achievements.

 - Add council or custom troop events to the troop’s calendar.

 - Enter the troop’s finances (depending on the council’s process).

 - Easily locate resources both national and local council resources, such as Safety Activity Checkpoints.